Prag8855/aab/content/docs/010250-antrag-auf-vergabe-einer-steuerlichen-id.md

 2 to 4 weeks later, you will get a tax ID by post.
 It will come in a letter from the *Bundeszentralamt für Steuern* (*BZSt*).

+The letter might be sent to your address in another country, even if you also gave an address in Germany.[^1]

 [^0]: [Screenshot](/images/tax-id-form-instructions.png), [Screenshot](/images/anmeldung-taxid-info-2022-12-22.png)
+[^1]: According to a reader, March 2023